What is a Pour-Over Will in NV?

 A pour-over will is a legal document used in conjunction with a living trust.
 It ensures that an individual’s remaining assets will automatically transfer to a previously made trust after death.
-A pour over will is helpful when the grantor of a trust forgets to transfer all of their property into their trust.
-Carlson & Work’s estate planning attorneys of Reno, Nevada can help you establish a pour over will to go along with your estate plan.
+A pour-over will in NV is helpful when the grantor of a trust forgets to transfer all of their property into their trust.
+Carlson & Work’s Reno Sparks estate planning attorneys can help you establish a pour over will to go along with your estate plan.

 - Directs the disbursement of your property that has not been included in your trust.